|Policy Title: Aircraft on University Property/Unmanned Aircraft Systems (Drones)||Category: Administration|

 - The primary purpose of the course is not UAS flight instruction; this is only one part of the curriculum.

-- Registered Student Organizations (RSOs) in good standing may obtain University approval for operations of a UAS on University property.
+- Registered student organizations (RSOs) in good standing may obtain university approval for operations of a UAS on university property.
 The UAS must be properly registered with the FAA and be labeled with the assigned UAS registration number.
 Operation of the UAS must comply with law at all times.
 RSOs wishing to fly a UAS on CSU property must comply with this policy.
-The restrictions and requirements for operation as set forth below, will apply to UAS operation by RSOs.
-RSOs should contact the Facilities Management Scheduling Office, telephone 970-491-0056, email email@example.com, a minimum of two weeks prior to the anticipated operation of the UAS.
+The restrictions and requirements for operation as set forth below will apply.

 Restrictions and Requirements for Operation

-- In operating a UAS for purposes of recording or transmitting visual images, operators must take all reasonable measures to avoid violations of areas normally considered private.
-Use of UAS must comply with any other applicable University policies.
-Use of UAS for video or electronic surveillance must comply with the CSU Policy on Video and Electronic Surveillance.
-All uses of UAS must comply with following:
+- In operating a UAS for purposes of recording or transmitting visual images, operators must take all reasonable measures to avoid observing or recording in areas normally considered private.
+Use of UAS must comply with any other applicable university policies.
+Use of UAS for video or electronic surveillance must comply with the CSU Policy on Electronic Surveillance Systems.
+All uses of UAS must comply with the following:

 - Do not use a UAS to monitor or record areas where there is a reasonable expectation of privacy in accordance with accepted social norms and state and local laws regarding privacy.
-These areas include but are not limited to the interior of any building or anything seen through a building window.
-Flight/photography adjacent to campus residential facilities, apartments, and residence halls is not permitted.
+These areas include, but are not limited to, the interior of any building or anything seen through a building window unless approved in advance.
+Flight/photography adjacent to campus residential facilities, apartments, and residence halls is only permitted when approved in advance.

 - Do not operate or participate in the use of a UAS while under the influence of alcohol or drugs, or in a reckless or careless manner.

 - A UAS shall not be operated directly over persons who are non-participants in the flight operations unless express permission has been obtained from the FAA, the CSU Drone Center and RMI.

 - Operation of a non-owned UAS requires approval from RMI.
 All non-owned UAS operators must provide liability insurance in the type and amount prescribed by RMI, along with proof of FAA certification.

-- Requests to launch, fly and/or land aircraft on University property will be reviewed based on the following criteria:
+- Requests to operate aircraft on university property will be reviewed based on the following criteria:

-- Relationship to a specific University program or approved activity;
+- Demonstrated benefit to a specific university program or approved activity;

 - Justification of need to take off or land on campus as opposed to local aircraft support facilities;

-- Whether or not the operator(s) have all required licenses, permits and clearances to operate the aircraft as proposed;
+- Evidence that the operator(s) have all required licenses, permits and clearances to operate the aircraft as proposed;

-- Whether or not appropriate insurance coverage is in place, in acceptable types and amounts, proof of which has been provided to the university; and
+- Evidence that appropriate insurance coverage is in place, in acceptable types and amounts, proof of which has been provided to RMI; and

-- Any other factor deemed pertinent by Facilities Management, the Office of Risk Management and Insurance, and/or the CSU Police Department.
+- Any other factor deemed pertinent by Facilities Management, RMI, and/or the CSU Drone Center

-Full details of the request to take off, land, or fly an aircraft over University property must be received by Facilities Management not less than 14 days prior to the requested takeoff, flight or landing.
-Facilities Management will coordinate the request review with CSU Police Department, Office of Risk Management and Insurance and other administrative units where necessary.
+- Full details of the request to take off from or land on university property must be received via the drone approval request form not less than 14 days prior to the requested takeoff, flight or landing.

 Place and Time of Flights; Scheduling

 The University will designate areas where flight operations are permitted when scheduled and approved in advance.
 Availability of designated areas will vary according to the nature and purpose of the flight, priority, environmental conditions, and other factors.
-In general, when scheduling use of Campus or University Property for UAS operation, University research and teaching uses will take first priority, research and associated uses by individuals or entities with an agreement with the University that involves UAS operation will be given second priority, registered student organization use by members of that organization will be given third priority with all other uses scheduled thereafter.
+In general, when scheduling use of university property for UAS operation, university research and teaching uses will take first priority, research and associated uses by individuals or entities with an agreement with the University that involves UAS operation will be given second priority, registered student organization use by members of that organization will be given third priority and all other uses scheduled thereafter.
 Scheduling requests should be sent to the Facilities Management Scheduling Office, 491-0056, email firstname.lastname@example.org.
 A minimum of two weeks’ advance notice is required.